THE LONG BIOG

 02 to 03 Organised UK men’s workshops for Martin Prechtel

 Malcolm phones me, he and Leighton are going to London for a weekend workshop with a Shaman from Guatemala, do I want to come?
-Not particularly, but for some reason I say yes.
-The three of us huddle together in the far corner of a windy cold Scout Hut.
-It feels as if the main body of the building is occupied by over 40 actors, heartily greeting each other, slapping backs, clearing throats, preening, ready to perform.
+Not particularly, but for some reason I say ‘yes’.
+The three of us huddle together in the far corner of a windy cold Scout Hut in South London.
+The main body of the building is occupied by over 40 actors, heartily greeting each other, slapping backs, clearing throats, preening, ready to perform.
 And we are all waiting for the Shaman to arrive.
 We all wait and wait again.
 Some disgruntled voices, mutterings, long looks at watches.
 Leighton winks at me ‘ah, red time, this chap is on red time, he’ll be good.’
 We wait.

 Finally, there is movement and commotion, people are arriving, the room is filled with expectant silence.
 There in front of us sits the Shaman, he has bags, containers, baggage. he is dressed like a pirate, multiple belts, large knives tucked into them, buckskin, turquoise beads, bird feathers, curly blond hair, blue eyes.
 Everything you could ask for from a Shaman.